-Spine Care: Kyphoplasty
+Spine care: Kyphoplasty

-Spinal compression fractures can really take a toll on your body and your quality of life.
+Spinal compression fractures can take a toll on your body and your quality of life.
 These fractures are common when there has been a loss of bone density due to osteoporosis or certain types of cancer.
 Often, there are no symptoms and the fractures will resolve themselves.
 However, in cases where the fractures lead to misalignment of the spine, chronic pain, respiratory problems, or even incapacity, intervention is necessary.

 Kyphoplasty is a minimally invasive procedure that can help restore strength and structure to the spine after compression fractures have occurred.

 Osteoporosis and certain types of cancer cause the bones to become very porous, or even full of small holes.
 The daily stress of the weight of the body can cause the vertebrae to collapse, either partially or completely.
 Much like a building that has been demolished, the affected vertebrae lacks its former structure, but the remnants of the bone still reside in the same place in the spine.